tbrek/AudioDevice2/README.md

 ##### Version 2.4.6:

-* Added cover view and ability to play/pause and skip song for iTunes and Spotify
+* Added cover view and ability to play/pause and skip songs in iTunes and Spotify
 * Added AirPods support to display battery status

 ##### Version 2.4.0:

-* Mojave compatibility update. **Please allow AudioDevice2 to control iTunes/Spotify one the first start**
+* Mojave compatibility update. **Please allow AudioDevice2 to control iTunes/Spotify on the first start**

 ##### Version 2.3.9: